College Green of Ohio University

 where no child will go unfed, and no youngster will go unschooled.

 President Johnson later formally presented his specific goals for the Great Society in another speech at the University of Michigan in Ann Arbor Friday May 22, 1964.
 The College Green has been frequently referenced in Athens literature and music.
 Its gateway is used by the entering freshman class upon their official university convocation, and is also the site of the international promenade during the university's International Week.
 The College Green has been the site of musical performances, protests, progressive movements, and patriotic displays.
 Most of the university student body passes through College Green at some point in their time as a student because of the presence of the registrar and bursar there.
 For almost all of its life, the College Green has welcomed tourists and visitors who want to see its prominent stature in Ohio and American history.
 Wolfe Garden is located on the south-central edge of College Green, between Alden Library and Cutler Hall; a low stone wall around the garden defines a shape approximating that of the State of Ohio.
 The enchanting "Green Lady," a statue entitled American Woman by sculptor David Hostetler, is a popular landmark at Wolfe Garden.
 The Amphitheater on the southwestern corner of the College Green evokes the classical inspiration of the Athens campus, recalling the epic and dramatic arts of the Old World.

 College Green is framed by two main university gateways: Alumni Gateway and the College Gates.
 Alumni Gateway, built in 1915, features the text "That thou Mayest Grow In Knowledge, Wisdom and Love," borrowed from the Latin phrase inscribed over a gateway to the University of Padua, and was dedicated upon the 100th anniversary of the university's first graduating class.
 The newer College Gate, built in the 1960s, features words taken from the Northwest Ordinance of 1787 regarding public education.
 Traditions surrounding College Green include the latter half of first year convocation, where students, led by the Ohio University Marching 110, march up Richland Avenue, onto Presidents Street, turning north onto Court Street, and entering the Green through the College Gate at the corner of Court and Union Streets.
 From there, a large involvement fair is held where students find their clubs they wish to be involved with.

+Notable visitors to the Athens campus are memorialized with placks along the western side of Memorial Auditorium: Marian Anderson (1960), Margaret Mead (1963), William Howard Taft (1908), William Jennings Bryan (1915), Herbert Hoover (1932), Jimmy Carter (1989), Robert Frost (1938), Eleanor Roosevelt (1954), John F. Kennedy (1963), Martin Luther King Jr. (1959), Arnold J. Toynbee (1963), John Glenn (1964), Robert McNamara (1965), Dwight Eisenhower (1965), Lyndon Johnson (1964), William O. Douglas (1963), Dean Rusk (1966), Ralph Bunche (1959), Dag Hammarskjold (1961), Tom C. Clark (1967), Robert A. Taft (1950), Carl Sandburg (1935), James William Fulbright (1985), Warren Harding (1916), Theodore Roosevelt (1912), Susan B. Anthony (1878), William McKinley (1891), Pearl S. Buck (1966), and Cesar Chavez (1974).